Airmime/chrome-app-twitch-alert/README.md

 ![picture](https://image.noelshack.com/fichiers/2019/03/4/1547763851-img.jpg)

 ## Informations
-Chrome application/extension for twitch streamers, allowing you to alert your community when you start a live, on Chrome browser.
+Chrome application/extension for twitch streamers, allowing you to alert your community when you start a live, on their browsers.

 ## Configuration
 First, you must configure the file js/config.js.
 To do this, modify the 'name' property by your Twitch nickname.
 After that, generate a Twitch ID client, using this URL -> [Generating and Setting a Twitch Client ID](https://docs.aws.amazon.com/lumberyard/latest/userguide/chatplay-generate-twitch-client-id.html) .
 Then, change the property 'clientID' by the identifier you just generated.